salewski/getopts-long-rs/README.md

 ## Other Rust options parsing libraries

-This is not an endorsement, but if you are interested in `getopts-long-rs`, you may be interested in one or more of the following, as well.
-The following are some other libraries in the "cli options parsing" space that the `getopts-long-rs` author is aware of.
+This is not an endorsement, but if you are interested in `getopts-long-rs`, you may be interested in one or more of the following projects, as well.
+These are some other libraries in the "cli options parsing" space that the `getopts-long-rs` author is aware of.
 Despite some naming similarities, the `getopts-long-rs` project is not not affiliated with these other projects: